Back to results

 Accessibility details

 There is a very slight step into church (maybe an inch) - there is one step into the chancel and further steps into the sanctuary - but the whole area can be seen from the aisle.
 There are also steps into the bell tower area.
-There is parking and accessible toilet in the Pastoral Centre (church centre).
+There is parking and an accessible toilet in the Pastoral Centre (church centre).

 Check out our online channels